 You get me and I am better than other agents at picking out houses for you because I will show you more homes than what I like that meet your criteria.
 Other agents may show you only homes that they like or think you would like then they pressure you to buy one of those.
 I will never pressure you to buy a home.

-We meet at my office or your home for a 30 minute appointment.
+We meet at my office or your home for an appointment.
 You give me your criteria for the home that your heart wants and I help you search for that home.
 To better serve you I want to fully understand what you want in a home.
 That is why we will take some time and go over a longer list of criteria in our Home Hunter Service.
 Most agents don’t do this.
 They just ask you about the numbers of bedrooms, bathrooms, square footage and price and set up a mls search.
-I will search not just the mls but off-market properties.
+I will search not just the mls but off-market properties to see if they would be a good fit for you.
 I have access to daily new not yet on the market properties so you are getting priority access to the hot new listings before they go onto the mls.
 There is less chance that you will miss out on your dream home.

 Making an Offer

 Once you have found the home that you wish to purchase, I will do all the necessary research to help you structure an effective offer.
+I have a higher than average rate of winning bids for homes that my clients want.
 When an offer is made, the seller will have the option of accepting, rejecting or counter-offering.
-As your real estate agent I will negotiate the best possible terms for you.
+As your real estate agent, I will negotiate the best possible terms for you.
 Together we will draft the purchase agreement, I will advise you of protective contingencies, customary practices, and local regulations.
 Home warranty, title, and escrow arrangements will be detailed in the offer.
 Although I will give you advice and information, it is your decision as to the exact price and terms that you wish to offer.

 Managing the Escrow